 - Quota management modules (engines), which are called by rules to handle quotas, session time, and other restrictions

-A quota management process is not implemented by default on Secure Web Gateway after the initial setup.
+A quota management process is not implemented by default on Web Gateway after the initial setup.
 You can implement a process by importing suitable rule sets from the rule set library and modify it to meet the requirements of your organization.